learn-co-curriculum/dsc-introduction-to-time-series/README.md

-Now, let's look at the information of our data set.
+Now, let's look at the information in our dataset:

 ```python